Beehive: How Far from Your House?

 However, being in front of the hive and standing in the flight path of foraging worker bees coming and going is asking for trouble.

 Older guard bees at the hive entrance may consider you the equivalent of a big bear.
-If so, they release alarm pheromones to call for reinforcements and decide to send you on your way.
+If so, they release alarm signals – bee pheromones to call for reinforcements and decide to send you on your way.

 Measuring Hive Distance

 It is truly hard to put an exact measurement on safe distances considering beehives.
 Each situation is different and each colony is different.
-What is happening in the environment and the genetics of different races of bees all come into play.
+What is happening in the environment and the genetics of different races or types of honey bees all come into play.

 But, we can use some general estimates of a safe distance to be from the hive.
 For a colony with a calm temperature, give yourself at least 4 feet of clearance behind the hive and on each side if possible.